 While failure to properly remit or pay over employment taxes may not seem the most serious crime, it is a hardball issue for the IRS.
 Conviction on one count of employment tax fraud can earn five years in prison.
 The IRS routinely identifies and investigates employment tax scams that take a number of forms, including:

-• Employment leasing: When an employer outsources their personnel and payroll responsibilities it is called “employment leasing.”
+• Employment leasing: When an employer outsources their personnel and payroll responsibilities, it is called “employment leasing.”
 While an employer contracts help from the outsourcing company, the outsourcer is responsible for collecting and paying over employment taxes.
 Sometimes these middleman organizations pocket employment taxes, close up shop, and disappear when notified of an impending IRS civil audit—leaving a significant tax liability.

 • Pyramiding: A common employment tax scam is the practice of “pyramiding,” which is the IRS term for business owners who withhold payroll taxes and pocket the money with no intention of turning it over to the IRS.